Editor

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Despite some job losses in traditional print magazines and newspapers, expected growth in online media will lead to overall employment growth for editors.
+Despite some job losses in traditional print magazines and newspapers, expected growth in online media will lead to many job openings for editors.

 Employers generally prefer candidates with a bachelor’s degree in communications, journalism, or English.
 They also prefer candidates who have experience in a few types of media, such as newspapers, social media, and television.